backstage/backstage/docs/features/kubernetes/configuration.md

 PEM-encoded certificate authority certificates.

-This values could be obtained via inspecting the kube config file under `clusters.cluster.certificate-authority-data`.
+This values could be obtained via inspecting the Kubernetes config file (usually at `~/.kube/config`) under `clusters.cluster.certificate-authority-data`.
 For GKE, execute the following command to obtain the value

 ```
 gcloud container clusters describe <YOUR_CLUSTER_NAME> \